Last Updated on March 10, 2025 by Michelle Ball

 What Does the Sit Out Period Mean?

-If a student is subject to the SOP they cannot play in any sport which they played within the last year at their former school, regardless of whether they played at varsity or sub-varsity levels, until the sit out period is over.
-The student will sit out roughly half the varsity season.
+If a student is subject to the SOP they cannot participate in a varsity sport which they played within the last year at their former school.
+This is regardless of whether they played at varsity or sub-varsity levels at the former school.

 So, if a season runs 120 days, the student cannot participate for 60 days.
 If the season is 121 days, the student will sit out of the sport for 61 days.